 2. Unassigned Credits – transfer credits recognized as post-secondary level which are not offered by Acsenda, are not required for

 the degree but may be accepted towards meeting the academic requirements for the degree.
-These will not substitute for
+Therefore, these will not substitute for

 courses required to satisfy specific components of the program.
-Unassigned credits may be awarded where course-to-course
+Also, unassigned credits may be awarded where course-to-course

-equivalencies cannot be established.
-Such credits may be allowed as electives and may also be used to fulfill credit
+equivalencies cannot be established and such credits may be allowed as electives and may also be used to fulfill credit

 requirements for the degree.
 However, unassigned credits may not satisfy some specific program requirements.